nre-learning/nrelabs-curriculum/lessons/fundamentals/lesson-17-git/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

 The key concept with Git, especially when compared with other version control systems, is that it works on **changes** to files.
-We've added the file `newfile.txt` to staging, which was previously untracked, and therefore every line in that file is now in our staging environment.
-However, watch what happens when we add another line to the file:
+We've added the file `interface-config.txt` to staging, which was previously untracked, and therefore every line in that file is now in our staging environment.
+However, watch what happens when we add additional configuration to our file using some bash-foo, and then re-run `git status`:

 ```
+cat <<EOT >> ~/myfirstrepo/interface-config.txt
+vlans {
+    default {
+        vlan-id 1;
+    }
+}
+EOT

-echo "this is even more text!" >> newfile.txt git status
+git status
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>